One57: Completion and incidents

 Facade installation was underway by January 2012.
 The next month, the New York Daily News reported that brokers had already earned a combined $3 million from commissions for selling apartments at One57.
 By the next May, Extell announced that One57 was 50 percent sold with $1 billion in transactions; buyers for the building's condos came from all over the world.
 One of the sales was for a 10,923 sqft duplex penthouse on the 89th and 90th floors, which sold for $90 million, then a citywide record.
+The high asking prices for condominiums at One57 prompted residents at the nearby CitySpire skyscraper to market their apartments at similarly high prices, including a penthouse listed at $100 million.

 Framework for the top floor was completed by mid-2012.
 On October 29, 2012, in the aftermath of Hurricane Sandy, the construction crane on the building partially collapsed.
 Thousands of residents were required to evacuate, some with a few minutes' notice.
 The crane had been inspected a week earlier and considered in good shape, leading city officials to call the boom's failure a freakish occurrence, and it took a week to remove the damaged boom.
 The incident prompted several lawsuits, including a suit from area dentists who claimed that their income had declined, and the New York City Department of Buildings (DOB) received multiple complaints about the worksite.
-In May 2013, Extell announced it would hoist a new crane after the DOB had approved it.
+In May 2013, Extell announced it would hoist a new crane, following approval from the DOB.
 The co-op board at the Alwyn Court attempted to block the replacement of the boom, but the crane was hoisted as planned after Extell and the Alwyn signed an undisclosed agreement.
 Displaced residents of the neighboring Alwyn Court and Briarcliff apartment buildings received up to $1,500 each.
-Barnett later reflected that apartment sales started to decline after the crane was damaged.
+Barnett later said that apartment sales started to decline after the crane was damaged.

 One57's monopoly on New York City's ultra-luxury supertall market was broken in early 2013, when Harry Macklowe began developing 432 Park Avenue.
 That October, the crane experienced another mechanical failure that caused a closure of the surrounding block of 57th Street.
 The crane was removed by the next month.
 In March 2014, a fire broke out in the loading dock of One57, spreading into the courtyard behind the building and then onto the adjacent property at 152 West 58th Street.
 Later the same year, the building's condominium sales office was moved to One57's 41st floor.
 Some work on One57's facade continued through 2015, during which there were three incidents in which glass fell from the facade.
 After the third incident, when a slab of plexiglass fell from the 22nd floor in March 2015, a stop-work order temporarily halted construction on the building.
 The stop-work order was rescinded two days later.